 Sort By Month

-Note: presently, this programme is mainly offered to KS4 students, but we have successfully piloted the programme over two years for Y7s as a tool to develop collaboration and team-building within the first terms of secondary education.
-Please contact us if you would like to offer this programme for other age groups within your school.
+Note: this programme is mainly offered to KS4 students, but we have successfully run the programme for Y7s as a tool to develop collaboration and team-building.
+Please contact us to discuss how the programme can best support your school.

-Phase 3: one student from each school undertakes a one-week work experience placement at Half Moon including observing workshop activities in the local community, supporting our Youth Theatres and arts administration work.
+Phase 2: one student from each school undertakes a one-week work experience placement at Half Moon including observing workshop activities in the local community.
+Half Moon also offers ten week, two-hour volunteering roles in our Youth Theatres for Tower Hamlet’s students working towards their Duke of Edinburgh Awards or other volunteering schemes.

 You can watch a documentary of Phase 1 of the 2012-2013 programme here: